Lead Hazard Control

 Finding Lead-Safe Housing

-The Lead-Safe Housing Registry is a listing of single/multi-family homes, duplexes, and apartments that have received a professional lead service of some kind.
-Click here for our complete Lead-Safe Unit listing (2008 - present).
+The Lead-Safe Housing Registry is a listing of single/multi-family homes, duplexes, and apartments that were assisted under New Hampshire Housing’s Lead Grant Program.
+Lead remediation was performed on these units and were deemed ‘lead safe’ at the time of their clearance inspection.
+CLICK HERE for our complete Lead-Safe Unit listing (2008 – present).

 - New Hampshire "One-Touch" Healthy Homes Brochure